AlgoritmoAlgoritmo/-GameProject-CrazySolitaire/README.md

-# -GameProject-CrazySolitaire
+# Solitaire
-This is a super tiny solitaire game.
+This is a solitaire game for PC.
+I developed on my own, using Unity and C#.
-My objective is to create a tiny game and an FX system, so I can find the limits of juicing before feedback becomes too chaotic or hard to understand.